LTUC/amman-dotnet-401d2/Curriculum/Class18/README.md

 ## Lecture Outline

 1. User Secrets
-   - Utulizing Environmental variables to store secrets for the web app
+   - Utilizing Environmental variables to store secrets for the web app
 1. Deployment to Azure
    - Refer to the resources folder of this GH repo for instructions on how to deploy to Azure
 1. Intro to Web APIs